2025-WAYVI/.github/profile/README.md

 ### 2025 Capstone Design 2, Dongguk University
 # 🦮 WayVi
-> WayVI is a smartwatch application that provides real-time navigation for the visually impaired, utilizing the wearability and health sensors of smartwatches.
+> WayVi is a smartwatch application that provides real-time navigation for the visually impaired, utilizing the wearability and health sensors of smartwatches.

 <br>